SFTtech/openage/doc/media/smp-files.md

 Draw             | `0bXXXXXX01`  | `(cmd_byte >> 2) + 1`    | An array of length `pixel_count * 4` bytes filled with 1-byte alpha values follows.
 End of Row       | `0bXXXXXX11`  | 0                        | End of commands for this row.
 If more commands follow, they are for the next row.

-* Shadow frames (frame type `0x04`) sometimes do not explicitely draw the last pixel in a row.
-If that happens, the openage converter draws the last *Draw* command again
+* Shadow layers (layer type `0x04`) sometimes do not explicitely draw the last pixel in a row.
+If that happens, the openage converter draws the last *Draw* command again.

 #### Outline type